sagardoesit/Salary-Prediction/README.md

 # Salary-Prediction
 This is a repository of the project Salary Predictions

+# Files in Repo
+salarypredictions.ipynb - Contains Python code for EDA and determining factors in predicting salary. salaryprediction-eda-checkpoint.ipynb - Python notebook for machine learning concepts and various Statistical Models.

 # Introduction
 Employers and human resources professionals must consider many decisions carefully when  planning what they will pay employees on a job.
 This shouldn’t be a surprise as pay exerts important effects to employees and does account for a significant part of an organization’s cost structure.
 Chief among these decisions is determining the average amount the organization pays for a job.